wernerglinka/glinka.dev.2024/src/content/blog/minneapolis-building-wp-source-plugin.md

                   obj.image.url = obj.image.url?.mediaItemUrl;
               }
               ```
-              At this point we have build the `files` array with all pages.
+              At this point we have built the `files` array with all pages.

               ```javascript
               [